aviyt31622/Android-PIN-Attack/README.md

 ## SEND_KEYS_STAY_AWAKE_DURING_COOLDOWN_EVERY_N_SECONDS how often the keys are sent, in seconds
 SEND_KEYS_STAY_AWAKE_DURING_COOLDOWN_EVERY_N_SECONDS=5

-## DELAY_BEFORE_STARTING is the period of time in seconds to wait before the bruteforce begins
+## DELAY_BEFORE_STARTING is the period of time in seconds to wait before the Attack begins
 DELAY_BEFORE_STARTING=2
-## KEYS_BEFORE_STARTING configures the keys that are sent before the bruteforce begins
+## KEYS_BEFORE_STARTING configures the keys that are sent before the Attack begins
 KEYS_BEFORE_STARTING="enter"
 ```